-- Group 1 the Council has made three loans to Manchester Airport Group.
-An initial loan of £8.7m was made in 2009/10 is due to expire in 2055, a loan of £11.3m was made in 2018/19 specifically for the development of Terminal 2 due for repayment in 2058 and a further loan advance was made during 2019/20 in respect of new car parking facilities.
-Loss allowances for these loans will be assessed on an individual basis using common industry-related risk characteristics and the financial health of the company. - Group 2 Loans made under Investment Strategy The scope of the Council's investment strategy covers direct investment in properties (see policy covering investment property) as well as loans made to third party developers.
-To date the Council has made four developer loan advances.
-Loss allowances for these types of loan will be assessed on an individual basis using common industry-related risk characteristics and the financial health of the company. - Group 3 Town Centre Loans The Council offers an interest-free loan scheme for businesses that want to occupy ground floor, vacant premises in Altrincham, Sale, Urmston or Stretford town centres to part-fund works, overheads and marketing costs that are needed to bring a vacant unit back into use.
+- Group 1 Manchester Airport Group Loans The Council has made three loans to Manchester Airport Group.
+An initial loan was made in 2009/10, another loan was made in 2018/19 specifically for the development of Terminal 2 and a further loan advance was made during 2020/21 in respect of financial support for Covid-19 pandemic.
+Loss allowances for these loans will be assessed on an individual basis u sing common industry-related risk characteristics and the financial health of the company. - Group 2 Loans made under Investment Strategy The scope of the Council's investment strategy covers direct investment in properties (see policy covering investment property) as well as loans made to third party developers.
+The fair value of these loans are assessed using historic default rates for equivalent assets provided by our treasury advisors.
+Additional loss allowances will be assessed on an individual basis depending on the structure of the loan and its associated development. - Group 3 Town Centre Loans The Council offers an interest-free loan scheme for businesses that want to occupy ground floor, vacant premises in Altrincham, Sale, Urmston or Stretford town centres to part-fund works, overheads and marketing costs that are needed to bring a vacant unit back into use.
 The loans are advanced in two instalments and the first instalment is made within Long Term Debtors and Prepayments.
 Once the second instalment is made, the debt is transferred into our debtor collection system and appears in Short Term Debtors.
-Due to the immaterial value of these loans, Credit losses will be calculated under the simplified approach adopted for all Trade Debtors. - Group 4 -Homestep Loans these are loans provided to first time buyers to assist key workers to purchase a home.
+Due to the immaterial value of these loans, Credit losses will be calculated under the simplified approach adopted for all Trade Debtors. - Group 4 Homestep Loans these are loans provided to first time buyers to assist key workers to purchase a home.
 The amount advanced has been included as a long term debtor and is repayable when the property is sold.
-Credit losses will not be calculated on a collective basis using information available on any mortgage defaults.
+Credit losses are considered, but the council has assessed there to be no potential loss implications.